Sreelaya-TS/laya-s-macropad-or-laya_Core/README.md

 # Laya Core – 4-Key OLED Macropad

-**honestly this was my first project and this would be my 3rd edit i have added a oled that displays a cute pic**
+**honestly this was my first project and this would be my 3rd edit i have added a oled that displays a cute pic** and i already have a 128x64 OLED so i wouldn't buy that

 This project includes a **custom PCB**, **KMK firmware**, and a **3D-printed case**.